mackysoft/GitHubActions-Unity-AutomaticTest/README.md

 #  📜 License

-This library is under the MIT License.
+This repository is under the MIT License.